harishmuh/SQL_challenges/CTE_Windows_function.md

 ### **RANK VS DENSE RANK**

-RANK(): gives same rank for equal values, but skips numbers.
+* RANK(): gives the same rank for equal values, but skips numbers.

-DENSE_RANK(): same rank for equal values, but does not skip.
+* DENSE_RANK(): same rank for equal values, but does not skip.

 Show only the top 5 films for each rating group.